Learn

 Validation: Massive waitlist sign-ups, proving overwhelming demand.

-Today: A top tier cloud storage and collaboration platform, integrated into modern workflows.
+Today: A top tier cloud storage and collaboration platform.

 MVP: A basic website showcasing air mattress rentals in the founders' apartment.